traefik/traefik/docs/user-guide/swarm-mode.md

 ```
 ## Access to your whoami0 through Træfik multiple times.

-Repeat the following command multiple times and note that the Hostname changes each time as Traefik load balances each request against the 5 tasks.
+Repeat the following command multiple times and note that the Hostname changes each time as Traefik load balances each request against the 5 tasks:

 ```shell
 curl -H Host:whoami0.traefik http://$(docker-machine ip manager)
 Hostname: 8147a7746e7a